forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 ### 1. Set Up and Configure Your Forem

 [Upon installing your Forem, you will be prompted to join it.](lhttps://forem-admin.netlify.app/docs/_getting-started/first_user_registration) As the first user, you will be given `Super Admin` privileges which will allow you to configure your Forem.
-[Click here for more information about different user privileges.](link to user privileges)
+[Click here for more information about different user roles.](https://admin.forem.com/docs/_forem-basics/user_roles/)

 Navigate to your **Admin Portal** by appending `/admin` to the homepage URL of your Forem (e.g. **dev.to/admin**) or selecting `Admin` from the dropdown menu under your profile image at the top-right of your screen.